 - you push a button in order to order over-the-counter medications or food,

 - then Flirtey loads up a package,

-- the drone fly to the destination point basing on GPS coordinates - this point can be customers home or simply smartphone location,
+- the drone flies to the destination point basing on GPS coordinates - this point can be the customer's home or simply a smartphone location,

 6 miles in 6 minutes with Wing Aviation